Joining InCommon is the first step toward accessing several services:

 Email: admin AT incommon DOT org

-- If you are applying as a Sponsored Partner, InCommon must receive a sponsorship letter from the InCommon Executive at a current InCommon higher education institution (send to admin AT incommon DOT org).
+- If you are applying as a Sponsored Partner, InCommon must receive a sponsorship letter from the InCommon Executive at a current InCommon higher education institution or research organization (send to admin AT incommon DOT org).

 3. InCommon Countersigns the Agreement and Sends a Registration Link